 - Before you can entry the country you will need to complete an arrival card for custom and immigration.

 It includes information of the purpose of our trip and your destination.
-For student members of our group, I think the purpose is best described as "study."

 For the location of your stay, it should be indicated as: Bellairs Research Institute (of McGill University), and the location is